pentestThucchienTeam/blog-vul/solution/Server Side Template Injection/ServerSideTemplateInjection.md

 ## Solution

-Register an account.You will be realized that it control the username format and this web use Django framwork.
+Register an account.You will be realized that it don't control the username format and this web use Django framwork.
 So you can register an account with an special username.

 ### B1.
 Identify the underlying engine.